viraj-nikam/canvas/.github/UPGRADE.md

 ### Export your data

-The first step will be to export the following tables to a SQL dump:
+The first step will be to export all Canvas-related tables to a SQL dump:

 - `canvas_posts`
 - `canvas_posts_tags`